hrbn/british-airways-reviews/README.md

 ## Installation

-To set up this project locally, follow these steps:
+To set up the project, clone the repository and install the required packages:

 ```bash
 git clone https://github.com/hrbn/british-airways-reviews.git